3rd Summit of the Non-Aligned Movement: Preparation

 The meeting in Dar es Salaam was followed by the Preparatory Meeting for the Third Conference by the NAM Permanent Committee was held in New Delhi, India between 7 and 9 June 1970.
 Delegates of 16 member states of the NAM Permanent Committee at the time were Algeria, Burundi, Ceylon, Ethiopia, Guyana, India, Indonesia, Iraq, Yugoslavia, Malaysia, Morocco, Senegal, Sudan, Tanzania, United Arab Republic and Zambia.
-The Committee confirmed Zambia as the host the conference and invited member states with delegations in Lusaka to provide help needed in the preparation of the event.
+The Committee confirmed Zambia as the host the conference and invited member states with delegations in Lusaka to provide the support needed in the preparation of the event.

 Socialist Federal Republic of Yugoslavia (host of the first conference) provided significant support to Zambia in organization of the conference.
-Only four months before the event President of Zambia (reluctant to invite companies from Western Bloc) invited Belgrade based construction company Energoprojekt holding asking them to build 4,000-seat convention hall as fast as possible.
+Four months before the event, President of Zambia (reluctant to invite companies from Western Bloc) invited Belgrade based construction company Energoprojekt holding, asking them to build 4,000-seat convention hall as fast as possible.
 The project was designed and built simultaneously and 115 days after the works started and two weeks ahead of the deadline, the new convention hall was ready for the event.

 Participants

-The following states participated at the Conference in Lusaka;
+The following states participated at the Conference in Lusaka: